10Electra/MSc-Project/notes.md

 - Density-adaptivity might not be so important in this case as the meshes come from images with uniform resolution
 - We can use colour-based comparison instead
 - Illumination change MLP for lighting-related colour changes

+- Big debate - go for point-shifting or stitching?
+Compute budget sufficient for point-shifting?

 ### SurfelMeshing / Point-based fusion